-OSU has embarked on several focused efforts to reduce its impact on Oak Creek, one of the area's most significant natural features.
-The two primary areas of concentration are the main campus (30th St. to 35th St. reach) and the Department of Animal Sciences' livestock facilities (generally west of the OSU Dairy Center).
+OSU has led several focused efforts to enhance Oak Creek, one of the area's most significant natural features.
+Restoration activities have primarily taken place near the Main Campus (30th St. to 35th St.) and the Department of Animal Sciences' Livestock Facilities (west of the OSU Dairy Center).

-OSU's Dept. of Animal Sciences recently announced the start of a yearlong project to restore and protect areas of the creek that wind through livestock facilities.
-Supported by funding from the U.S. Department of Agriculture and the Oregon Watershed Enhancement Board, the project will create wildlife habitat and riparian buffers along more than five miles of streams that include Oak Creek and its tributaries.
+OSU's College of Agricultural Sciences (CAS) is committed to restoring and protecting areas of the creek that wind through livestock facilities.
+Supported by past funding from the U.S. Department of Agriculture and the Oregon Watershed Enhancement Board, CAS has carried out restoration activities such as creating wildlife habitats and riparian buffers along more than five miles of streams that include Oak Creek and its tributaries.

-Metal dam dating from the early 20th Century was removed from Oak Creek near 35th Street, at the Oak Creek Center for Urban Horticulture in August 2007.
-The effort was a collaboration between OSU and the City of Corvallis to return the creek to a more natural state, protecting the highly valuable riparian corridor Oak Creek provides through the Corvallis Campus.
+In August 2007, a metal dam installed in the early 20th century was removed from Oak Creek near the Oak Creek Center for Urban Horticulture.
+The effort was a collaboration between OSU and the City of Corvallis to return the creek to a more natural state, protecting the highly valuable riparian corridor Oak Creek provides.

-Among our thousands of trees are several state and locally recognized Heritage trees.
-Heritage trees are described as trees that are honored for their unique size, age, historical, or horticultural significance.
+Among thousands of trees are several state and locally recognized Heritage trees.
+Heritage trees are described as trees that are honored for their unique size, age, and historical or horticultural significance.
 Some noticeable Heritage trees on the OSU campus include:

 |